 - Set the “White” point, the highlight end using Exposure Brightness; remember not every photograph has a “White” point in Zone 9, don’t push it

-- Set the Black point using the “Blacks” slider; these two adjustments will likely provide the necessary contrast
+- Set the Black point using the “Blacks” slider; these two adjustments will probably provide the necessary contrast

-- If necessary, adjust the mid-tones with the “Brightness” Tone Curve, Exposure, even brightness
+- If necessary, adjust the mid-tones with the “Brightness” Tone Curve, Exposure, and even brightness

 - If there are blown highlights, gently introduce “Recovery”